-The results of our 21st Century Bride Wedding Survey for 2017 are in and the average wedding spend has climbed to a substantial £27,161.
+The results of our 21st Century Bride wedding survey for 2018 are in and the average wedding cost in the UK has climbed to a substantial £32,273.
 This may sound like a lot of money but even with this healthy wedding budget, it’s still easy to let your spending get out of control.

-If you are planning on a £27,000 wedding budget but you're not sure where to start then take a look at how you can break down your wedding costs.
+If you're planning on going just under this with a £27,000 wedding budget but you're not sure where to start then take a look at how you can break down your wedding costs.

 The Venue - £8,000

 Image: Bleinham Palace

 Your wedding venue will take up a large chunk of your budget.
 Aim to spend around £8,000 on hiring your wedding venue and don’t forget to budget for catering on top of this.
 With an £8,000 spend, you could consider a grand stately home or a beautiful historic wedding venue.